jaimetur/PhotoMigrator/docs/help/4-immich-photos.md

 > [!NOTE]
 > ## <span style="color:green">Immich Photos Support</span>
->From version 3.0.0 onwards, the script can connect to your Immich Photos account with your credentials or API.
-The credentials/API need to be loaded from 'Config.ini' file and will have this format:
+>From version 3.0.0 onwards, the script can connect to your Immich Photos account with your credentials or using a pre-created API Key.

+The credentials/API Key need to be loaded from the 'Config.ini' file that  have this format:
 >
 >>#### <span style="color:green">Example 'Config.ini' for Immich Photos:</span>
 >>